fdadeau/ggj2k23/README.md

 ## How to play

 - ZQSD or Up/Left/Down/Right arrows to move
+- left click or L to use lighter
-- left click or E to attack / use right hand weapon
+- right click or E to attack / use equipment
-- right click or B to use lighter
+- F or blow in your microphone to blow on the lighter

+- I to invert mouse

 Explore the caves.
 Beware the various creatures in them.
 Grab alcohol bottles, drink them and combine your heavy breath with the lighter to produce deadly flames!